SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 147513}

 HD 147513 (HIP 80337; HR 6094; GJ 9559; TIC 350673608) is a G1V CH-0.4 star \citep{Gray+2006AJ} at a distance of $d = 12.89 \pm 0.01 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This star hosts one known giant planet with an orbital period of $P = 528.4 \rm 6.3 \,{\rm d}$ and a projected mass of $M_{\rm p} = 1.21 \,{\rm M_{Jup}}$ \citep{Mayor+2004AA}.
-The planet was initially detected using 30 RV measurements from CORALIE spanning about 4.6 years.
-Here, using 46 HARPS RVs, we did not detect any significant RV signals, most likely due to the shorter baseline of our data at only 2.6 years.
-We also note that there is a small peak in the RV residual periodogram at about 9.4 days, which is approximately twice the value of the stellar rotation period quoted in \citet{Mayor+2004AA}.
-Finally, we note the presence of a periodic signal in the $S$-index data at $P = 140.3 \pm 1.1 \,{\rm d}$, which had not been previously identified.
+This star hosts one known giant planet, which was initially detected using 30 RV measurements from CORALIE spanning about 4.6 years, but has not since been confirmed by follow-up observations.
+It was reported to have an orbital period of $P = 528.4 \rm 6.3 \,{\rm d}$ and a minimum mass of $M_{\rm p} = 1.21 \,{\rm M_{Jup}}$ \citep{2004AA...415..391M}.
+Interestingly, adding 46 nights of more recent HARPS RVs to the analysis in this study causes the planet's signal to vanish.
+With the combined RVs, we only detected a sub-threshold peak in the RV periodogram at 504.1 days, which did not meet the FAP=0.01 requirement.
+We suggest further analysis of the CORALIE and HARPS RVs of this system to determine whether the HD 147513 b is a real planet.